 The Board recommends that the stockholders approve the Plan Amendment.
 If the requisite stockholder approval of the Plan Amendment is not obtained, the Plan Amendment will not take effect.
-Due to our current lack of sufficient unissued and unreserved shares of Common Stock, if the Plan Amendment is approved by our stockholders, the Plan Amendment will not become effective until the effectiveness of an amendment to our Amended and Restated Certificate of Incorporation to increase our authorized number of shares of Common Stock in at least an amount sufficient to cover the Plan Amendment.
-Accordingly, even if the Plan Amendment is approved by our stockholders, if our stockholders do not also approve the Charter Amendment Proposal, then we would again need to seek approval of our stockholders to amend our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of our Common Stock and only after such approval is obtained and the related amendment to our Amended and Restated Certificate of Incorporation is effective, would the Plan Amendment become effective.
+Due to our current lack of sufficient unissued and unreserved shares of Common Stock, if the Plan Amendment is approved by our stockholders, the Plan Amendment will not become effective until the effectiveness of an amendment to our Amended and Restated Certificate of Incorporation to increase our authorized number of shares of Common Stock in at least an amount sufficient to cover the Plan Amendment Proposal, then we would again need to seek approval of our stockholders to amend our Amended and Restated Certificate of Incorporation to increase of our Common Stock and only after such approval is obtained and the related amendment to our Amended and Restated Certificate of Incorporation is effective, would the Plan Amendment become effective.
 We may be unable to do so in a timely manner or at all, in which case, even if the Plan Amendment is approved by our stockholders, the effectiveness of the Plan Amendment may be substantially delayed or precluded all together.